thesephist/sistine/content/start.md

 Hi!
 My name is **Linus**.
 ```

 On the homepage, we may want to show a link to all the other pages on (the top level of) the blog.
-We can do this by looping through each item in `page.pages` in the `tpl/index.html` template.
+We can do this by looping through each item in `page.pages` in the `tpl/index.html` template, like this:

 ```
 <!doctype html>